rpg-sage-creative/rpg-sage/README.debian.md

   - replace all the zeroed out ids with the correct and valid ids for your bot and environment (as needed)
   - as of this guide: rollemId was `240732567744151553`
   - as of this guide: tupperBoxId was `431544605209788416`
+  - for a simple editor you can use `vim config/env.json` but you might have to install it with `sudo apt install vim`

 11. start your bot with `npm run start-dev`
   - if you are using vscode you should be able to use the hot key for "test"